la3lma/Chez/README.md

 ### Chessboards

 Consider using http://chessboardjs.com/docs to add som real chessboard action.
+It seems like very well behaved library.
+Mixing it with some basic reactjs should be a decent way of getting things done.

 this would be relatively easy, if I first implement a printer for Forsyth-Edwards notation to encode board positions